 Thank you for your interest in doing business with The Housing Authority of the City of Hagerstown.

-Please click here for our Request for Quotes for Potomac Towers Parking Lot Site Improvements.
+Please click here for our Request for Proposals for ERP Software.

 Hagerstown Housing is involved in many community housing and redevelopment projects funded primarily through HUD grants.
 Typical purchases include building construction and repair services, building maintenance materials, office supplies and equipment, and administrative services.

 Our central office is located at 35 West Baltimore Street in downtown Hagerstown.

 Business hours are Monday – Friday from 8:00 a.m. to 4:30 p.m., except government holidays.